 During the semifinal of the women’s 5,000 meter race, two runners got tangled up and fell to the track.
 New Zealand’s Nikki Hamblin and Abbey D’Agostino from the United States.
 After falling, D’Agostino helped Hamblin to her feet in order to continue the race.
 However, a few meters later, D’Agostino collapsed again and started crawling because she was injured too badly to continue running.
 At the moment, Hamblin decided that she wouldn’t leave her side and she was going to make sure that D’Agostino finished the race.
 Eventually, D’Agostino told Hamblin to go ahead and she continued to hobble to the finish line, ultimately finishing two minutes behind the winner, ending up in last place.
 The moral here?
 Human decency and doing the right thing are always more important than personal gain and victory.

 Rob Youngblood is a Single Dad, Keynote Speaker, Emmy Award Winning TV Host, Communication Expert, Media Consultant, and Reality Coach.
-Learn more about him at www.studioyoungblood.com.
-You can also follow him on Facebook and on Twitter.
+You can follow him on Twitter.